-There are two types of Finals.
+There are two types of Finals: In a Start-from-Zero Final, the top eight athletes in the regular event fire an additional progressive elimination program of 24 (standing final) or 45 shots (three-position final).
+In Start-from-Zero Finals, regular event scores qualify competitors to be in the Final, but final rankings are determined solely by how athletes finish in the Final.
 In a Standard Final, the top eight athletes in the regular event fire an additional ten shots in the standing position, with each shot timed separately.
 Those scores are added to the regular event scores to determine final rankings.
-In a Start-from-Zero Final, the top eight athletes in the regular event fire an additional progressive elimination program of 24 or 45 shots that includes firing in all three positions.
-In Start-from-Zero Finals, regular event scores qualify competitors to be in the Final, but final rankings are determined solely by how athletes finish in the Final.